 As the scale and complexity of data in biology, medicine, genomics, and other health sciences continues to grow, the development of new biostatistical tools and concepts to analyze such data must keep pace.
 Our faculty are scientific leaders who engage in pioneering projects that change people’s lives through research in HIV, air pollution, oncology, cardiovascular health, and other health-related conditions.
 The department has also been a leader in providing advanced training in data science to both students at UW and to the broader biomedical research community.

 Training the Next Generation

-Many universities have instituted programs relating mathematics or statistics to one particular biological field.
+Many university programs relate mathematics or statistics to one particular biological field.
 The goal of our biostatistics graduate program is to equip students to develop and apply quantitative techniques of mathematics, statistics, and computing appropriate to medicine, biology, and other health science disciplines.